Deep learning approach for identification of HII regions during reionization in 21-cm observations -- III. image recovery: 21-cm Simulation Dataset

 The reionization process is modelled using the excursion-set-based formalism initially proposed by \citet{Furlanetto2004} and put on the simulation grid in \citet{Mesinger2007EfficientReionization}.
 In this formalism, a cell is ionized if the following condition is satisfied,

 where $\zeta$ is the ionizing source efficiency and $f_\mathrm{coll}$ is the collapse fraction of dark matter haloes of mass more than $M_\mathrm{min}$.
-This quantity is estimated at this cell assuming a spherical top-hat filter of radius $R$.
-Several $R$ values are tested until a maximum value of $R_\mathrm{max}$.
+This quantity is estimated at this cell assuming a spherical top-hat filter of radius $R_\mathrm{s}$.
+Several $R_\mathrm{s}$ values are tested until a maximum value of $R_\mathrm{mfp}$.

-We created a dataset of 10,000 astrophysical models by varying the three astrophysical parameters $(\zeta, M_\mathrm{min}, R_\mathrm{max})$ for training the networks.
+We created a dataset of 10,000 astrophysical models by varying the three astrophysical parameters $(\zeta, M_\mathrm{min}, R_\mathrm{mfp})$ for training the networks.
 This dataset was used in \citetalias{Bianco2021segunet} and \citetalias{Bianco2023deep2}.
 These models were produced at redshifts between 11 and 7 with a redshift width of 0.2.
 For more details about the astrophysical models, see \citetalias{Bianco2021segunet}.
 We then simulate an additional 1,500 simulations for the validation test employed during the training of \serenet{}.
-Finally, we simulate 300 more as the testing sets discussed in \S\ref{sec:ML}, and we refer to it as the \textit{random dataset}.
+Finally, we simulate 300 more as the testing sets discussed in \S\ref{sec:ML} and refer to it as the \textit{random dataset}.
 From the testing set, we select one realization that we employ as a \textit{fiducial} model.
-We should note that the neural network trained to learn the patterns in the 21-cm signal images is not dependent on the exact values of the astrophysical parameters \citepalias{Bianco2021segunet,Bianco2023deep2}.
+We should note that the neural network trained to learn the patterns in the 21-cm signal images is not dependent on the exact values of the astrophysical parameters \citepalias{Bianco2021segunet, Bianco2023deep2}.
+In \S\ref{ap:datasize}, we investigate the implications of the dataset size on the accuracy and performance of our model.